atorstling/bychan/README.md

         assertEquals((Long) 7L, lexParser.tryParse("1+2*3", p -> p.expr(null, 0)).root());
     }
 ```
 This language uses `Long`s as AST nodes, so we don't even get an AST in the classical sense.
 Instead we keep a sort of running total as we parse.
 When we are finished we get a result directly!
-Worth noting in this example is that the left binding power (lbp) of the tokens is set automatically in increasing order unless otherwise specified.
-So "mult" has the highest lbp and "digit" the lowest.
+Worth noting in this example is that the left binding power (lbp) of the tokens is set by calling `powerUp()`.
+So "mult" has higher lbp than "plus" and "digit".
+The order of tokens is preserved, so that the first token
+which matches the input will be selected when lexing.

 You can choose any AST node type.
 Lets try to write a parser which converts to RPN,
 and throw in some whitespace and parentheses while we're at it: